Wesley Everest Gravesite: Burial

 Everest's funeral and burial, held on November 13, 1919, was without ceremony; the attendance of family members and a formal funeral service were disallowed.
-Four of the incarcerated Wobblies built a simple wood coffin and between four to six IWW prisoners dug the grave at Greenwood Park Cemetery.
+Four of the incarcerated Wobblies built a simple wood coffin and between four and six IWW prisoners dug the grave at Greenwood Park Cemetery.
 The funeral was attended by a limited few, including the coroner, several news reporters, and by members of a National Guard squad who were on-site after being called in after the November 11th events.
 His grave was at first unmarked, thought to be a means to prevent vandalism.
 On Memorial Day, 1921, a small ceremony at the gravesite was organized by the Centralia IWW to honor Everest.
 The original gravestone was not added until the late 1930s.

 Myths and legends of Everest's death grew immediately after the lynching.
 An uncorroborated theory suggests that Everest infiltrated a meeting that planned the November 11, 1919 incident.
 Hidden under the guise of his doughboy uniform, his death was due to his being recognized and thus targeted to silence his knowledge of the attendees of the meeting.
 Reports suggest that Everest, either on his way to his lynching or at the Mellen Street Bridge, was castrated, but no evidence has ever been found to verify these accounts nor repute the autopsy and witnesses to Everest's body before his burial.
 A narrative exists, despite evidence, that Everest's body was dragged behind a horse while being transported to his grave.
 Media favorable to the plight of the IWW, and demanding justice for Everest's death, reported that a second lynching also occurred and that Everest was not buried in the plot known under the NRHP listing.
 The city coroner, who officially deemed Everest's death a suicide, continued the self-inflicted death narrative, once speaking at an Elk's club meeting that Everest twice attempted to hang himself, and then committed fatal, self-inflicted gunshot wounds to his body after both hanging attempts did not kill him.